lenko-d/Presentations/Introduction_to_Akka/README.md

 ## TODO

 * Add more content and code samples.
-* Build sampe distributed search engine as an example for the presentation.
+* Build a distributed search engine as an example for the presentation.